QuSTEAM/HAQS-QUSTEAM-2022/README.md

 # Rubric

-Entries will be evaluated by a panel based upon:
+As reflected in the rubric below, entries will be evaluated by a panel based upon:

   * Explanation of experimental design
   * Explanation of entanglement